 You can conduct your own car loan comparison and choose the finance that offers you the best deal and most suits your circumstances.

 Sort out the fine details

 Once you’re sure that this is the right car for you — and before you sign anything — make sure all of the details match up with legal records and that the car is good to go.
 This is particularly important with private sales.
-Each state has different rules and regulations, so make sure you brush up on these, especially if you’ve recently moved and are unfamiliar with the local legalities.
+Each state has different rules and regulations surrounding the car buying process, so make sure you brush up on these, especially if you’ve recently moved and are unfamiliar with the local legalities.